|Nutrition Facts (per serving)|

 |Saturated Fat 0g||0%|

 |Vitamin C 4mg||19%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Japanese ponzu sauce is a condiment and ingredient based on soy sauce with both a citrus and savory flavor.
 You can make your own ponzu rather than seeking it out at the grocery store or international market.
 Ponzu has the umami element as well as sweet, salt, and sour flavor elements.

-- Combine the mirin, vinegar, soy sauce, and bonito flakes in a saucepan and bring it to a boil over medium heat.
+Combine mirin, vinegar, soy sauce, and bonito flakes in a saucepan and bring it to a boil over medium heat.

-- Pour the sauce through a strainer into a bowl and discard the bonito flakes.
+Pour sauce through a strainer into a bowl and discard bonito flakes.
+Add yuzu juice.

-If you use ponzu as a marinade for chicken, don't marinate it longer than six hours.
+- If you use ponzu as a marinade for chicken, don't marinate it for longer than six hours.
 Fish should only be marinated for 30 minutes to an hour.

 - Substitute lime or orange juice for the traditional yuzu juice in this Japanese ponzu sauce.